RonishNadar/rob6323_go2_project/README.md

 * **Critical Adjustments:**
 1. **Torque Limits:** Standard limits (23.5 Nm) were insufficient to lift the body.
 We unlocked the actuators to **80 Nm** and increased  to **60.0**.
 2. **Lift-Up Reward:** Rewards the normalized base height to encourage the initial jump into the handstand.
-3. **Upright Posture:** Instead of a flat orientation, we reward aligning the body's forward axis () with the world down vector (), effectively rewarding a "nose-down" vertical posture.
+3. **Upright Posture:** Instead of a flat orientation, we reward aligning the body's forward axis with the world down vector, effectively rewarding a "nose-down" vertical posture.
 4. **Rear Flight:** Penalizes ground contact for the rear feet (`RL_foot`, `RR_foot`) to force a bipedal stance.